 "Honesty" lends itself to a multitude of examples for young Webelos.
 Often it is tied to verbal actions - telling the truth, or lying.
 However, do your best to tie honesty to activities as well.
-Set up some exercises where the scouts are faced with everyday life situations and have to choose.
-The following essay provides a few ideas on how you may do this.
+Set up some exercises where the scouts are faced with every day life situations and have to choose.